Rorriis/center-hud/README.md

 ![centerhudlogo](https://github.com/Eerorri/center-hud/assets/97610612/6b637874-0b04-4d00-95e2-116845c3dc72)
-### IMPORTANT
-As of writing this (4/19/2024) the Linux version of this HUD doesn't work correctly because of the 64bit update.
-I would try fixing it, but the Linux build has a bug that causes the game to crash when reloading the HUD, so it is extremely painful to update.
-I'll update this when said bug is fixed.

 ### Description
 Linux version of CenterHUD.
 Please keep the folder name as "center-hud-linux" it breaks the addons if changed.